Juniper/libslax/doc/notes.rst

 output-method json
 ~~~~~~~~~~~~~~~~~~

-The output-method_ statement now supports `json` as a style, allowing
+The :ref:`output-method` statement now supports `json` as a style, allowing
 a script to emit JSON encoded data.
 The script emits the result in
 XML, which is then converted into JSON using the same logic as the
 :ref:`xutil-xml-to-json <xml-to-json>` function in the `xutil`